nandemonogatari/QuickView-3.0/README.md

 Supported .bmp, .jpg, .gif and .png.

-Makes transparent regions of images actually transparent and clickthrough.
+Makes transparent regions of images actually transparent and clickthrough (even animated gifs!).

-Modification of [QuickView-2.8 by Jundai](https://www.deviantart.com/jundai/art/QuickView-129693435) to support transparent PNG files and more.
+Modification of [QuickView-2.8 by Jundai](https://www.deviantart.com/jundai/art/QuickView-129693435) to support transparency, animated gifs and more.

 Works similarly to [cthruview](http://cthruview.sourceforge.net/) except that this one barely uses up any resources, nor do you need an extra window open to configure it (nor having java installed...).
 Unlike cthruview the actual visible image parts aren't clickthrough though.

 **Known issues:**
 ```
-- GIF animation doesn't work yet.
+- Resizing gifs to < 100% might introduce artifacts.
 - Resizing sometimes deforms the image.
 ```